m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 ## Multiple hubs and VLANs checklist
 - Ensure each hub's mDNS traffic reaches Home Assistant (multicast forwarding or manual configuration).
 - Reserve a contiguous TCP port range large enough for your hubs (base port + up to 31).
 Avoid collisions with other services on the host.
-- If you split hubs and apps across VLANs, permit the UDP advertisement/handshake paths in both directions and the TCP connect-back from each hub.
+- If you split hubs and apps across VLANs:
+  - For Android / mDNS-based discovery, make sure multicast is forwarded (e.g. mDNS reflector) and UDP/TCP paths are allowed.
+  - For **iOS broadcast discovery**, either keep the app and Home Assistant in the same VLAN/broadcast domain or run a UDP broadcast relay between VLANs.
+Plain inter-VLAN routing is not enough for broadcast traffic.
 - Keep the proxy UDP listener on 8102 whenever iOS discovery is required.

 ## Troubleshooting